 Last but not least is 2021’s Love Story, starring both Chaitanya and Pallavi and also written and directed by Sekhar Kammula, which puts far more effort into diversifying its classical romantic premise than its lazy, formulaic title might suggest.
 Love Story uses the occasional composite background, unlike Majili and Fidaa, which results in several ugly outdoor sequences that stand apart from the in-studio dance scenes and location-photography that dominate the film’s engorged 2-hour, 45-minute length.
 Like Kammula’s Fidaa, Love Story could stand to feature additional musical numbers given how strong yet sparse its few song-and-dance numbers are.
 The dearth of cinematic music feels even more extreme here given Love Story’s massive length and poor pacing, which transitions in its third act from the likable relationship drama between Chaitanya and Pallavi into a comical series of vigilante chases involving the latter’s child-molester uncle, Rajeev Kanakala.
 This 3rd Act action farce further devolves into one of the most abrupt, sudden, and sloppily edited conclusions I’ve seen in years, leading me to believe the film’s production was hobbled due to the COVID-19 pandemic.

 Love stories on film vary in their execution as much as any cinematic genre or narrative formula.
 Fidaa, Majili, and the half-assed titled Love Story provide varying examples of the formula within a South Indian context, borrowing different tonal, narrative, and cinematographic flavors from different industries within the Indian subcontinent.
 All three films are inconsistent enough in terms of either pacing (Fidaa), predictable storytelling (Majili), or modest production values (Love Story) that I wouldn’t recommend any of them to those unfamiliar with Indian filmmaking in general or those who aren’t fans of film romances in particular.
-Then again, I enjoyed my time with all three and found myself rewriting or reediting certain sections of each movie rather than regretting any part of my viewing experience, which is a sign of significant cinematic engagement by any definition.
+Then again, I enjoyed my time with all three and found myself rewriting or reediting certain sections of each movie in my head rather than regretting any part of my viewing experience, which is a sign of significant cinematic engagement by any definition.

 SUMMARY & RECOMMENDATION: Straightforward romantic dramas seem more the purview of Bollywood, or at least 1990s-2000s Bollywood, than that of its Southern counterparts, but the likes of Fidaa, Majili, and 2021’s Love Story argue that sweetheart relationships are a reliable staple most anywhere throughout India’s national film culture.
 All three feature likable characters with relatable problems, good soundtracks, and just enough identifiable cinematographic style to maybe recommend…